schwitzerm/schwitzerm.github.io/_posts/2016-04-28-using-scalas-type-system-to-represent-mtg-pt-1.markdown

   [5]: http://www.cakesolutions.net/teamblogs/demystifying-implicits-and-typeclasses-in-scala
   [6]: http://langexplr.blogspot.ca/2007/07/structural-types-in-scala-260-rc1.html

-All source code for the project can be found on {% include icon-github.html %}[github](https://github.com/schwitzerm/scala-mtg-types).
+All source code for the project can be found on [github](https://github.com/schwitzerm/scala-mtg-types).

 For now, let's go over some of the basic structures.
 Here is the basic layout for a card: